terryekoe/terryekoe/README.md

 ## Overview

-Dedicated undergraduate student combining Geography and Technology with skills in GIS, remote sensing, and map creation.
+I am dedicated combining Geography and Technology with skills in GIS, remote sensing, and map creation.
 Proficient in ENVI, ArcGIS, QGIS, and Microsoft Office Suite.
 Transitioning into tech with self- taught web design and full-stack development, skilled in Python and basic C